Registration, notice of transfer and changes

 Transfer of ownership

-To carry out a transfer of ownership, the owner must have in hand:
+To carry out a transfer of ownership, make sure you have in hand

-- the name and address of the current owner, i.e. the individual who is transferring the firearm (seller or assignor);
+- the name, address, and telephone number of the current owner, i.e. the individual who is transferring the firearm (seller or assignor).

-- the name and address of the new owner, i.e. the individual to whom the firearm is being transferred (purchaser or acquirer);
+- the name, address, and telephone number of the new owner, i.e., the individual to whom the firearm is being transferred (purchaser or acquirer).

-- their telephone and fax numbers and email addresses, where applicable;
+- their fax number and email address, where applicable.

 It should be noted that if the firearm has never been registered the notice of transfer of ownership is not required.
 The new owner must simply apply to register his firearm.

-The notice of transfer must be issued as soon as the owner of the registered firearm transfers ownership of it.
+- The notice of transfer must be issued as soon as the owner of the registered firearm turns it over to the acquirer and it is no longer in the possession of the owner.

 The notice of transfer of ownership of a firearm is free.